-Partial or Full Jurisdiction - Includes any sanctioned event (including all travel and lodging in connection with the event) USA Baseball or a local affiliate organization owns, leases or rents for practice, training or competition.
+Partial or Full Jurisdiction - Includes any sanctioned event (including all travel and lodging in connection with the event) USA Baseball owns, leases or rents for practice, training or competition.

 Regular Contact - Ongoing interactions during a 12-month period wherein an Adult Participant is in a role of direct and active engagement with any Minor Athlete(s).